rememberSoftwares/yacana/README.md

 Let's play a simple guessing game where an agent thinks of a number ranging from 1 to 3.
 The other agent must guess the number correctly.

 ⚠️ ❗ Although this game feels simple.
 Most 8B models will fail at it.
 As you can see below I upgraded the model to something superior to the classic llama:3.0 that lacks in reasoning.
 You will need to adjust the model to your computer.
+But, a word of advice: don't expect any kind of great results with this approach.
+Local LLMs can brainstorm conceptual ideas but when it comes to logic and reasoning they are very bad.
+Even with this upgraded model, I often get illogical answers.
+Moreover, LLMs dislike numbers and have great difficulty to compare them.

 ```python
 agent1 = Agent("Ai assistant 1", "dolphin-mixtral:8x7b-v2.7-q4_K_M")